Azure-Samples/active-directory-dotnet-webapp-multitenant-openidconnect/README.md

 [![Build status](https://identitydivision.visualstudio.com/IDDP/_apis/build/status/AAD%20Samples/.NET%20client%20samples/CI%20of%20Azure-Samples%20--%20active-directory-dotnet-webapp-multitenant-openidconnect)](https://identitydivision.visualstudio.com/IDDP/_build/latest?definitionId=729)

+> You may also be interested in this sample: https://github.com/azure-samples/ms-identity-aspnetcore-webapp-tutorial/
+>
+> This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
+>
+> While still in public preview, every component is supported in production environments.

 ## About this sample

 This sample shows how to build an ASP.NET MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol.
 Additionally it also introduces developers to the concept of a [multi-tenant](https://docs.microsoft.com/en-us/azure/active-directory/develop/single-and-multi-tenant-apps) Azure Active Directory application.